-Last year, the council’s Executive approved an ambitious masterplan for the Castle Gateway area.
+The council’s Executive approved an ambitious 'master plan' for the Castle Gateway area in April 2018.
 It balances many views and interests from the public, along with the history and heritage of the area, and the technical, planning and commercial possibilities of the site.

-Planning applications for the first 'work package' (of four) are due to be submitted in June and July 2019, and contain developments which are essential to deliver the centrepiece of the masterplan – the public space round Eye of York and Clifford’s Tower.
+These developments are essential to deliver the centrepiece of the master plan – the public space round Eye of York and Clifford’s Tower.

-We asked for your comments on the initial plans for Castle Gateway in March, at events online and through social media.
-We're now sharing the final designs, which are based on your feedback, before making a planning application.
-Our drop-in events feature an exhibition of the proposals, and the opportunity to talk to our team about the plans.
+We asked for your comments on the initial plans for St George's Field and Castle Mills in March 2020, and shared the final designs based on your feedback in June 2020 at events, online and through social media.
+Our drop-in events featured an exhibition of the proposals, and the opportunity to talk to our team about the plans.

 - view the plans for the multi-storey car park at St George’s Field

 - view the plans for the residential development in the Castle Mills area

 A planning application was submitted in September 2019 for a multi-storey car park on St George's Field.
 You can view the St George's Field planning application via the Planning Portal quoting reference number 19/02063/FUL.